-He said that doctors can only offer you what they have in their 'toolkit', if they don't have access to or knowledge of alternatives, you're not going to hear about them.
-That was extremely helpful for me to hear.
 So, was it worth making myself sick, and possibly triggering other cancers for a 3-4% benefit?
 The fact is the tumor that was biopsied and removed was 1) less than 1 cm at its longest points, 2) self-contained (that is until they poked it with the biopsy needle, and 3) had not spread anywhere else.
-I decided on surgery alone, no Chemo or Radiation.
-It was not worth the health risks.
+I decided on surgery alone.

 What I did do, was spend 3 weeks at the Immune Clinic in Southern California that I mentioned earlier, albeit at a great financial cost.
 Of course, when the second tiny tumor showed up a year later, it was a different story.

 I started to look for a buyer for the Cafe.
 I knew I had to pay attention to my healing, and stress was something I always suspected as a leading role in cancer development.

-Upon returning from the clinic, I consulted with a nationally acclaimed Nutritional Oncologist and based on my particular diagnosis was given a Supplement and Nutrition regimen.
-I lost 30 lbs in ten months once I started eating 'healthy’ and came close to my weight in college.
-See there are side benefits to everything!
+In the meantime, I consulted with a nationally acclaimed Nutritional Oncologist and based on my particular diagnosis was given a Supplement and Nutrition regimen.
+I lost 30 lbs in ten months once I started eating 'healthy’.
+There are side benefits to everything!

-I also decided to pay for a phone consultation with the former Medical Director of the MD Anderson Integrative Medicine program.
+I also had a phone consultation with the former Medical Director of the MD Anderson Integrative Medicine program.
 Before the interview he had me fill out a form that tracked my diet for two days, evaluated my lifestyle, my fears, and my hopes!
 YAY!
 He recognized me as a whole person!